BioMedLab-HM/biomed-iot/README.md

 ```
 adduser <your-username>
 ```
 Install the 'sudo' command capability.
-This will later allow your user to temporarily perform a command with root privileges
+This will later allow your user to temporarily perform a command with elevated (root) privileges
 ```
 apt install sudo
 ```